quitegreensky/akivymd/README.md

 ## Usage

-You can find usage examples in the demo app
+You can find usage examples in the demo app.

 ## Contributing